 The Brettelberg Condominiums are located on the slopes of Sunlight to allow you a full ski-in ski-out experience with the convenience of fully equipped kitchens, access to hot tubs, and cable and wifi in each unit.
 Looking for something closer to the Hot Springs and attractions of Glenwood Springs?
 Try the Glenwood Hot Springs Lodge or Hotel Denver.
 The historic Hotel Colorado is also an amazing lodging location.
 Carbondale too has lodging opportunities less than 15 miles from Sunlight Mountain.
 Try the Marble Distillery Luxury Inn & Lounge, a new inn located in the heart of Carbondale within walking distance of great shopping and outstanding restaurants.

-Besides skiing, there are a ton of adventures to be found surrounding the mountain.
-Snowmobiling, Cross Country Skiing, the Glenwood Caverns Adventure Park, Iron Mountain Hot Springs, Glenwood Hot Springs Pool, incredible shopping and worldclass dining are all very close by.
+Besides skiing, there are a ton of adventures to be found surrounding Sunlight Mountain Resort.
+Snowmobiling, Cross Country Skiing, the Glenwood Caverns Adventure Park, Iron Mountain Hot Springs, Glenwood Hot Springs Pool, incredible shopping and worldclass dining are all close by.
 We love Smoke Modern Barbeque and the Pullman restaurants in Glenwood Springs.
 Phat Thai and Allegria in Carbondale are also wonderful dining options in Carbondale.
-Don’t forget to grab a beer at Glenwood Springs Brewing Company or a tour and tastings at Carbondale’s Marble Distilling Company or Woody Creek Distillers in Basalt.
+Don’t forget to grab a beer at Glenwood Springs Brewing Company or a tour and tastings at Carbondale’s Marble Distilling Company and Woody Creek Distillers in Basalt.

-Be sure to visit Meier Skis headquarters right there in Glenwood Springs.
-Handmade with local forest products, you might want to buy a pair to bring home with you.
 Do you have a soon-to-be high school graduate?
-Use this trip to take a tour of the Colorado Mountain College Glenwood Springs campus.
+Use this trip to take a tour of the Colorado Mountain College, Glenwood Springs campus.
 This might be the place for your graduate to land for their undergraduate degree.
-Think about all of those fun visits you could have.
+Think about all of the fun visits you could have.